JKit-66/smart_bin_system_design/README.md

 # Smart Bin System Design

-A smart waste sorting bin designed for primary schools, leveraging computer vision and the YOLOv8 framework to classify and sort waste into five recycling categories: Mixed Recycling, Food Waste, General Waste, Paper, and Prohibited Item.
+A smart waste sorting bin designed for primary schools, developed as a final year project at the University of Southampton.
+It leverages computer vision and the YOLOv8 framework to classify and sort waste into five recycling categories: Mixed Recycling, Food Waste, General Waste, Paper, and Prohibited Item.
 The system uses motor-driven mechanisms controlled by ESP32-S3 microcontrollers to automate sorting, aiming to foster recycling awareness among students through real-time object detection, a Pygame-based GUI, and educational components.

 ## Features